earnestt1234/FED3_Viz/Manual.md

 ### New Window:

 To show plots in a new window, select one or more graphs from the Plot List and click the  **New Window Button**.
 This feature allows for viewing of multiple graphs simultaneously.
+There can only be 5 open New Windows at one time (in order to prevent memory consumption, see [FAQ](#faq)); if you try to open another New Window while 5 are open, you will receive a warning.

 ### Navigation Toolbar: